 The Welsh Quilt Centre

-Exhibitions here are patchy for all the right reasons, as The Quilt Centre celebrates an inspiring textile and design history with intricately weaved displays in a glorious high street venue.
+Exhibitions here are patchy for all the right reasons, as The Welsh Quilt Centre in Lampeter celebrates an inspiring textile and design history with intricately weaved displays in a glorious high street venue.
 The shop offers thousands of beautiful blankets and quilts, and the deli-style café is run by a husband and wife team.

 The Judge's Lodging

-Hear tales of murder, dastardly trials and the servants who worked in the quarters below the judge's lodging at this grand 19th century house nodding to almost 500 years of judicial history.
+Hear tales of murder, dastardly trials and the servants who worked in the quarters below The Judge's Lodging at this grand 19th century house nodding to almost 500 years of judicial history.
 It's a murky, gaslit world to step into, with Victorian activity boxes for kids and some gruesome surprises for adults.

 Centre for Alternative Technology

 Nestled in the foothills of Snowdonia, the Centre for Alternative Technology (CAT) is a world-renowned eco centre that researches and supports greener ways of living.
 With seven acres of hands-on displays, examples of environmentally responsible buildings, renewable energy, organically managed gardens and family holiday activities, there is something for everyone at CAT.